A glimpse into the life of a writer/editor

 - Brand collaborations with Batavia Ventures and BAM Bamboo Clothing

-If you need a writer or editor to help you market your biz so you can do what lights your fire, check out my content packages.
+If you need me to help you market your biz so you can do what lights your fire, check out my marketing packages.

 If you need a ghostwriter or copyeditor for your memoir, check out my author services.